Calgary police arrest man after women were filmed and posted on Twitter

-CALGARY — Police have arrested a man they allege has been filming women for at least five years without their knowledge and posting their images to a Twitter account called "Canada Creep."
+CALGARY — Police have charged a 42-year-old Calgary man for allegedly filming women for at least five years without their knowledge and posting their images to a Twitter account called "Canada Creep."

 "It could take weeks, if not months to go through it," he said Wednesday.
 "We have images and videos dating back to at least 2012 right now and, as we dig deeper, we may find that it goes back further."